StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   - If you load data from a single HDFS cluster and you have configured multiple Kerberos users, only broker-based loading is supported.
 You must [deploy at least one independent broker group](../../../deployment/deploy_broker.md) (in most cases, one broker group is sufficient), and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the node that hosts the broker group for your HDFS cluster.

   - If you load data from multiple HDFS clusters, only broker-based loading is supported.
-You must [deploy one independent broker group](../../../deployment/deploy_broker.md) for each HDFS cluster.
-Take one of the following actions to enable brokers to read information about the HDFS cluster nodes:
+You must [deploy one independent broker group](../../../deployment/deploy_broker.md) for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:

     - Place the `hdfs-site.xml` file to the `{deploy}/conf` path on the node that hosts the broker group for each HDFS cluster.
 As such, StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the nodes in that HDFS cluster.